Grub Street Journal: Debate with The Weekly Register (1734–1735)

-From mid-1734 into early 1735 the Journal ran near-weekly replies to James Ralph's architectural and art criticism in The Weekly Register, publishing Langley’s freemasonic “Hiram” letters as a counter-series.
-These columns defended Gothic forms and Hawksmoor’s churches—hailing St Anne’s, Limehouse as “a most surprising beautiful structure”—and lampooned the Register’s phrasing (its call for an “octangular square” became a running joke).
+From mid-1734 into early 1735 the Journal ran near-weekly replies to James Ralph's architectural and art criticism in The Weekly Register, publishing Langley's masonic “Hiram” letters as a counter-series.
+These columns defended Gothic forms and Hawksmoor's churches—hailing St Anne's, Limehouse as “a most surprising beautiful structure”—and lampooned the Register’s phrasing (its call for an “octangular square” became a running joke).

-Editorially, the Journal framed the quarrel as liberty versus authority, arguing that “taste” was a matter of preference and that London’s heterogeneous streetscape reflected English gentlemen’s freedom to spend as they pleased; to extend the debate it also reprinted Captain Valentine Knight’s 1666 rebuilding proposal on 8 May 1735.
+Editorially, the Journal framed the quarrel as liberty versus authority, arguing that “taste” was a matter of preference and that London's heterogeneous streetscape reflected English gentlemen's freedom to spend as they pleased; to extend the debate it also reprinted Captain Valentine Knight’s 1666 rebuilding proposal on 8 May 1735.

 The paper’s personae and satire echoed Pope’s orbit.
 Contributors riffed on a couplet from the 1729 Dunciad Variorum (“Silence, ye wolves! while Ralph to Cynthia howls, / And makes Night hideous—answer him, ye owls.”) and adopted taunting masks such as “Timon the Owl-Hater”; the editorial persona “Bavius” told a Register critic (James Ralph, a notorious Freethinker) to “read the Bible” after misidentifying scriptural scenes in Jacopo Amigoni’s murals.